YazanSufian99/Move-Lib/README.md

 **Create request to the database for the following endpoints:**

->> /updatMovie/:id: create an **update** request to *specific* movie in the database.
+> /updatMovie/:id: create an **update** request to *specific* movie in the database.

->> /deleteMovie/:id: create a delete request to remove a specific movie from database.
+> /deleteMovie/:id: create a delete request to remove a specific movie from database.

->> /getMovie/id: Create a get request to get a *specific* movie from the database
+> /getMovie/id: Create a get request to get a *specific* movie from the database

 ## Project Features

 add main page shoing move details and another page for favorute

+### 24/2/2022 updates

+finish working in the movie app and deployed a link of the  server

+what I’ve learned so far?

+- API
+- JS SERVER
+- HEROKU